SETPOINT1/Smart-Parking/README.md

 ## License

+Distributed under the MIT License.
+See [`LICENSE`](LICENSE) for more information.

-This project is for educational purposes under the **CN360 Digital and Microcontroller System Development** course, Thammasat University.
+*This project was developed for educational purposes as part of the **CN36 Digital and Microcontroller System Development** course, Thammasat University.*
 ---
 ## Demo & Presentation
 Click the button below to watch our presentation and system demonstration.